degoldschmidt/INDP2015Python/README.md

 Examples of python codes for science
 -D

-## Introduction to Experimentation
+## Introduction to Experimentation (February 1-5 2016)

 Here are some examples of exercises from the course:
-* Heron's algorithm (input number, find square root of number)
+* heron: Heron's algorithm (input number, find square root of number)
+* asciimyname: Converts your name into ASCII code (decimal, hexadecimal & binary)
+* plotdata: Plots example data (in folder "feedled_data") as a pdf file